Jbleezy/BO2-Reimagined/README.md

 ### War Machine
 * Unupgraded: grenades explode on impact

+### Monkey Bomb
+* Fixed an issue where a Monkey Bomb wouldn't activate if the previously thrown Monkey Bomb hadn't activated yet

 ### EMP Grenade
 * No longer disables HUD
 * Disables player's perks for 30 seconds